ml-project-2020/covid/README.md

 ## Notebooks Structure
 To predict death and hospitalizations, we used several ML classifications models.
 Particularly, we applied: logistic regression, naive Bayes, support vector machine, decision trees, and random forest models.
-For each model, we provide a notebook that includes the cross-validation approach we used (with imbalanced sample techniques), testing results of the model, and feature importance visualizations.
 In these notebooks, we also used a custom module **mlpipeline.py** to split, normalize, impute values of the data, apply SMOTE in the learning process, and get the metrics of predicted values.
+For each model, we provide a notebook that includes the cross-validation approach we used (with imbalanced sample techniques), testing results of the model, and feature importance visualizations:
 * **Logistic Regression.ipynb**
 * **Naive_Bayes.ipynb**
 * **SVM DecisionTrees.ipynb**